 Riley Jensen, federal policy advisor

-Riley has worked with ACC on the Policy team since its founding.
-A member of the Cherokee nation, Riley has deep roots as an Oklahoman and is proud to call the Sooner State her home.
-Riley is a freshman at the University of Central Oklahoma and is a member of the President’s Leadership Council, UCOSA, and College Republicans, where she serves as chairwoman.
-Riley is pursuing a degree in Public Administration.
+Riley has worked with ACC on the Policy team since the organization's founding.
+A member of the Cherokee nation and a fifth generation Oklahoman, she has deep roots and is proud to call the Sooner State home.
+Riley is a sophomore at the University of Central Oklahoma and is pursuing a degree in Public Administration.
+She is a member of the President’s Leadership Council and Sigma Kappa.

-Riley got her start in politics primarily through the 2016 election, immersing herself in county-wide campaign efforts.
-As she's progressed, she's attended conferences on behalf of Turning Point USA and Young America's Foundation, and has been a writer for Future Female Leaders.
-Through the 2018 midterms, she served as she served as a grassroots coordinator on Matt Pinnell’s Lieutenant Governor campaign.
-In her free time, she can be found on the campaign trail, hunting or target shooting, eating Mexican food, or petting dogs.
+Riley got her start in politics through the 2016 election, immersing herself in county-wide campaign efforts.
+Since then, she has been a writer for Future Female Leaders and at one point served as a Cabinet Member for the organization.
+Through the 2018 midterms, she served as a grassroots coordinator for Matt Pinnell’s Lieutenant Governor campaign.
+After a successful election night, Riley joined Lieutenant Governor Pinnell's staff at the state capitol as the Director of Constituent Services.
+In her free time she can be found hunting or target shooting, eating Mexican food, or petting dogs.
 Riley attributes her career path to the many people who have seen her potential and helped her get where she is today.

 Landon Jones, Federal Policy Advisor